 Six months of the PGY3 year are spent on the inpatient adult neurology services at Barnes-Jewish Hospital.
 The residents share rotation schedules and inpatient responsibilities with the PGY2 adult neurology residents for that year.
 Rotations include the consults, acute stroke team (including exposure to telemedicine), stroke ward service, general neurology ward service, night float consults, and time in the neurological/neurosurgical ICU (one of the largest in the country).
 An additional 2-3 months are spent on the inpatient consult and inpatient neurology ward services at St. Louis Children’s Hospital.
 The remaining 2-3 months include adult outpatient sub-specialty clinics, EEG, EMG, electives and career development.

 Five months of the PGY4 year are divided between the inpatient consulting service and the Neonatal ICU consulting service at St. Louis Children’s Hospital.

-During the neurology inpatient floor service and adult NeuroICU rotations the residents take in-house call every fourth night.
-During the nightfloat rotation, the resident works 6 nights of 12 hour shifts 7 pm-7 am with one night off per week.
-During outpatient and pediatric consult months there is no call, but residents may be on jeopardy for sick calls.
+During the neurology inpatient ward services and adult neurological/neurosurgical ICU rotations, the residents take in-house call every fourth night.
+During the night float rotation, the resident works 6 nights of 12 hour shifts 7 pm-7 am with one night off per week.
+During outpatient and pediatric consult months there is no call, but residents may be on jeopardy for sick call.